ysabri/GitDrive/docs/index.rst

         `GitHub Desktop`_ project.

-        As the name suggests, the command will return a list of of files who have changes in the indexing are when compared against HEAD.
+        As the name suggests, the command will return a list of of files who have changes in the indexing when compared against HEAD.

     **8.Diff:**
         We have five actions from the diff command.
 The code for this was take from the